-The evaluation data reviewed by the multidisciplinary team in connection with the determination of a student's eligibility based on an auditory impairment must include:
+The evaluation data reviewed by the multidisciplinary team in connection with the determination of a student's eligibility as Deaf/Hard of Hearing must include:

-- 1. An otological examination performed by an Otolaryngologist (or by a licensed medical doctor with documentation that an Otolaryngologist is not reasonably available); - 2.
-An audiological evaluation by a licensed audiologist shall also be conducted; and - 3.
-The evaluation data shall include a description of the implications of the hearing loss for the student's hearing in a variety of circumstances with or without recommended amplification. - 4.
-A communication assessment report provided by a speech-language pathologist, a person certified in deaf education, or another qualified individual.
-The communication assessment should determine the student's ability to use a variety of modes of communication such as sigh language, speech, speech reading or finger spelling.
+- 1. An otological examination performed by an Otolaryngologist (or by a licensed medical doctor with documentation that an Otolaryngologist is not reasonably available); - a.
+Not reasonably available may include: - i.
+Long waits for ENT appointments; - ii.
+Significant travel requirements due to lack of ENT locally; - iii.
+Difficulty locating ENTs who accept Medicaid, pediatrics, and/or new patients. - 2.
+An audiological evaluation by a licensed audiologist shall also be conducted, and must include a description of the implications of the hearing loss for the student's hearing in a variety of circumstances with or without recommended amplification.

+3. A communication assessment provided by a speech-language pathologist, a person certified in deaf education, or another qualified individual.
+The information in the communication assessment should be thorough enough to ascertain the student's potential for communications through a variety of means, including through oral or aural means, fingerspelling, or sign language.